MattDodsonEnglish/English-Learning-Wiki/Grammar/Grammar.md

 am learning Haskell right now (for great good)".
-Complicated enough, but actually, the present can also refer to finished actions, like "hear" in "I hear you are getting married" or have in "I have heard that already" (yes, the latter is present), and it can even refer to future events like "fly" in "I will go when pigs fly."
+Complicated enough, but actually, the present can also refer to finished actions, like "hear" in "I hear you are getting married" or have in "I have heard that already" (yes, the latter is present), and it can even refer to unlikely future events like "fly" in "I will go when pigs fly."
 Oh no, what if the past and future tenses have equal amounts of complication?
-They do (maybe more.
+They do (maybe more).

 To a learner, these structures, especially the more complex ones, seem daunting at first.
 However they become much more manageable when we realize they stick together like modules.